People's Democratic Bloc

-The Democratic People's Bloc (Bloque Democrático Popular) is a left wing parliamentary group that was created on 13 April 2022 and re‑founded on 25 July 2024.
+The Democratic People's Bloc (Bloque Democrático Popular) is a parliamentary group that was created on 13 April 2022 and re‑founded on 25 July 2024.
 It is made up of 4 of the 5 congressmen elected by the defunct coalition Together for Peru.

 History

 In view of the 2018 subnational elections, the various Peruvian left-wing groups formed the Together for Peru coalition (registered as a political party with the JNE).
 The alliance is maintained for the Peruvian general elections of 2021, whose presidential candidate was Verónika Mendoza of the New Peru movement.
 The alliance won 5 of 130 seats.